IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 The [`formatter`]({environment:angularApiUrl}/classes/igxdaterangepickercomponent.html#formatter) function can be used for defining a custom format, different from those above.

-When in the application the [Angular locale ID](https://angular.io/api/core/LOCALE_ID) token is used then RangeDatePicker is taking this into account as its default locale.
+If the [Angular locale ID](https://angular.io/api/core/LOCALE_ID) token is used in the application then RangeDatePicker takes this into account as its default locale.

 #### Forms and Validation
 The Date Range Picker Component supports all of the form directives from the core FormsModule [NgModel](https://angular.io/api/forms/NgModel) and [ReactiveFormsModule](https://angular.io/api/forms/ReactiveFormsModule) (FormControl, FormGroup, etc.).
 This also includes the [Forms Validators](https://angular.io/api/forms/Validators) functions.
 The following example illustrates the use of the `required` validator in a Template-driven Form.